GeorgePanaretos/truck-gps/README.md

-# truck-gps
-Truck GPS with Kafka
+# Truck GPS with Kafka